 Generally speaking, everything that can be done in the Photo or Video Contest application can be done with the Multimedia Contest application, but not the other way around.
 The Multimedia Contest includes more advanced options.

 Following are the options that you have access to with the Multimedia Contest application that are not available in the Photo or Video Contest applications:

-- Upload multiple photos or videos in the same participation: In the same entry, the participant can upload up to 5 pieces of content and can combine photos, videos, pdfs, or audios (coming soon).
+- Upload multiple photos or videos in the same participation: In the same entry, the participant can upload up to 5 pieces of content and can combine photos, videos, text, pdfs, external links and/or audios (coming soon).
 The system will create an album that will display all the uploaded content.

 - Separate the photo or video upload screen from the registration system: The application has a specific screen for the content uploading stage, optimized for the content selection and loading experience: drag & drop, thumbnail display, progress bars, etc.

 - Preview of the content uploaded before posting: The participants will be able to preview their content on the Uploading screen and will be able to make changes before confirming and finally submitting it to the contest.